We explain what it means to be inclusive and accessible in society, and share seven ways to facilitate this in communities

 1. Consider your language

 It’s important to make sure that the language we use in day-to-day life (whether at work or home) is clear and easy to understand.
-Try to use plain English, which can be read and digested quickly and easily.
+Try not to overcomplicate things, by focusing on conveying a message that can be read and digested quickly and easily.

 2. Page formatting

-When thinking about how your pages are laid out, consider headings, images, text size and colour.
-Using these effectively will make it much easier for your content to be translated by accessibility tools like screen readers.
-Here are some things to consider:
+When thinking about how content is formatted, consider headings, images, text size, and colour.
+Using these effectively will make it much easier for your text to be translated by accessibility tools such as screen readers.
+Here are some key things to consider:

-- Headings help break up text into chunks — use titles, headings and subheadings.
+- Headings help break up text into chunks — use titles, headings, and subheadings to help guide readers.

 - Text should be a minimum font size of 12 — ensure flexibility by allowing users to adjust the text size as needed.

 - Colour contrast is important when it comes to accessibility — it can be hard for some people to tell colours apart.
-Consider this when putting text against a white page or text in front of a background, for example.
+Consider this when putting text against a white page, or text in front of a busy background, for example.

-- Images should contain alt text — make sure it describes the image in enough detail, whilst being sure not to include too much unnecessary information.
+- Images should contain alt text — make sure it describes the image in enough detail, while being sure not to include too much unnecessary information.

 3. Ask questions

-In a training session from the brilliant Samantha Renke, Samantha told Happiful, “If you’ve met one disabled person you’ve met one disabled person.”
-Not every disabled person is the same, and needs will change for each person.
-If you want to know if there’s anything you can do to make something easier for them, ask, respect their response, and don’t assume that this will be the same each time.
+In a training session from the brilliant Samantha Renke, Samantha told Happiful, “If you’ve met one disabled person, you’ve met one disabled person.”
+It's a vital sentiment that reminds us not every disabled person is the same, and needs will change for each person.
+If you want to know if there’s anything you can do to make something easier for a person, ask, respect their response, and don’t assume that this will be the same each time.

 4. Think from a different perspective

 It can be easy to take for granted the things we encounter day to day.
-Try to think about whether that thing you’ve encountered could be a barrier for someone else and if it is, speak out and try to encourage change.
+Try to think about whether that thing you’ve encountered could be a barrier for someone else, and if it is, speak out and try to encourage change.
+For example, does the layout of a cafe bar a wheelchair from easily passing through, or a YouTube video with no captions available.

 5. Challenge and avoid using harmful stereotypes

 Even today, it’s very common for people to misuse phrases related to disability.
-For example, saying someone is “blind” or “deaf” because someone couldn’t see or hear you.
-This language can perpetuate harmful stereotypes, so be sure to consider your choice of words.
+For example, calling someone “blind” or “deaf” because they didn't notice or acknowledge you.
+This language can perpetuate harmful stereotypes, and be dismissive of people's real lived experience, so be sure to consider your choice of words.

 6. Use different content formats

-Using different forms of content is a good way to cater to different preferences.
+Using various forms of content is a good way to cater to different preferences.
 This could be using a mixture of written content, audio (podcasts), videos, infographics, etc. People digest information in different ways, so this helps your content reach a broader audience.
-When using images, audio and video content, be sure to use alt text, captions and transcripts.
+When using images, audio, and video content, be sure to use alt text, captions, and transcripts to cater to more needs.

 7. Be an advocate for accessibility and inclusion

-Whilst there are several ways to improve accessibility and inclusion physically and digitally, the biggest barrier that remains is people’s attitudes towards difference.
+While there are several ways to improve accessibility and inclusion physically and digitally, the biggest barrier that remains is often people’s attitudes towards difference.
 Addressing these attitudes will ultimately make the greatest difference, but only if you truly listen to disabled people.

 - Open up the conversation around disability and accessibility so it becomes the norm.